BBieganowski/pymicrostructure/docs/getting_started.md

 | volume_as_passive    |            0    |               500    |
 | agressor_ratio       |            1    |                 0    |

 Congratulations!
-You just simulated and analyzed your first trading session with MicrostructPy!
+You just simulated and analyzed your first trading session with PyMicrostructure!

 ## Using Trader Templates: Creating a Kyle-like Market

-MicroStructPy has multiple pre-built trader templates to choos from.
+MicrostructPy has multiple pre-built trader templates to choos from.
 This example goes through a simple Kyle-like market.
 We'll set up a continuous double auction market with three types of traders: a Kyle-style market maker, an informed trader, and a noise trader.